MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/solution-builder-extension.md

 ## Identify an SBE update for your hardware

-With Azure Stack HCI, version 23H2, all hardware added to the Azure Stack HCI catalog as an integrated system or premier solution is required to implement a SBE that supports firmware and driver updates.
-Microsoft recommends purchasing newer integrated systems and premier solutions to take advantage of the full solution, update at-scale, capabilities that are enabled through the SBE.
+With Azure Stack HCI, version 23H2, all hardware added to the Azure Stack HCI catalog as an Integrated System or Premier Solution is required to implement a SBE that supports firmware and driver updates.
+Microsoft recommends purchasing newer Integrated Systems and Premier Solutions to take advantage of the full solution, update at-scale, capabilities that are enabled through the SBE.

 > [!NOTE]
 > A SBE might not be implemented for your hardware if:
 >
 > - It was added to the Azure Stack HCI catalog before Azure Stack HCI, version 23H2.
 >
-> - Your hardware was purchased as a validated node.
+> - Your hardware was purchased as a Validated Node.
 >
 > Consult with your hardware vendor’s Azure Stack HCI documentation to determine if your server model supports a Solution Builder Extension.